-The Health and Safety Management for Construction qualification (CI) is aimed at managers, supervisors and anybody who manages construction health and safety as part of their duties within their organisation.
+The Health and Safety Management for Construction qualification (CN) is aimed at managers, supervisors and anybody who manages construction health and safety as part of their duties within their organisation.

-The CI looks at construction workplace health and safety issues and can be applied in many sectors.
+The CN looks at construction workplace health and safety issues and can be applied in many sectors.
 On completion of the qualification, your learners will be able to:

-- manage construction risks and hazards; - produce or contribute to, a construction health and safety plan; - help their organisation to manage contractors; - positively influence health and safety culture and behaviour; - carry out a risk assessment of a construction site and manage a range of construction hazards; - recognise workplace changes and their impacts and understand how to minimise these impacts; - develop basic safe systems of work that include emergency arrangements and know when to use a permit-to-work system; and - take part in incident investigations.
+- advise on duties and manage construction risks under the Construction (Design and Management) Regulations 2015; - justify the need for health and safety improvements; - produce or contribute to a construction phase plan; - help their organisation to manage contractors; - positively influence health and safety culture and behaviour; - carry out a risk assessment of a construction site and manage a range of construction hazards; - recognise workplace changes and their impacts and understand how to minimise these impacts; - develop basic safe systems of work that include emergency arrangements and know when to use a permit-to-work system; and - take part in incident investigations.